snobu/destreamer/README.md

 _(Alternative artwork proposals are welcome!
 Submit one through an Issue.)_

-# Saves Microsoft Stream videos for offline enjoyment
+# Saves Microsoft Stream videos for offline enjoyment (optimized for Polimi Students)

 ### v2.0 Release, codename _Hammer of Dawn<sup>TM</sup>_